CreativeDuo/psd-fonts/README.md

 ## Bugs

-I only tested this script in the current Photoshop version (CC 2014).
+I only tested this script in the current Photoshop® version (CC 2014).
 If you find some bug in another version, please open an issue.

+## Legal notice

+Photoshop® is either registered trademark or trademark of Adobe Systems Incorporated in the United States and/or other countries.